kouts/ractivejs.github.io/docs/index.md

 While there are _no required options_, `el`, `template` and `data` are the most common.
 They specify _what element_ to attach an instance with _this markup_ having _this data_.
 Check out [Initialization Options](API/Initialization Options.md) to learn more about the available options.

-If you get stuck at any point, visit the [Get Support](Support.md) page for places to find help.
+If you get stuck at any point, visit the [Get Support](Get Started/Support.md) page for places to find help.

-## Philosophy

-Ractive takes care of your UI and your application state.
-But if you're building a complex app, you'll likely have other things in the mix.
-Routing, history management, server communication, data validation, realtime communication, user authentication, and all that fun stuff.

-Unlike other frameworks, Ractive doesn't have an opinion about these things.
-You are encouraged to build your app from small, loosely coupled modules.
-It means you're not locked-in writing code for a particular framework The Right Way™.
-Should you hate one of your modules for some reason, you can easily swap it out for another and move on with life.

 ---